How much is Medicare Part A and B? Understanding the costs of Original Medicare can help you choose the right coverage options.

 Part A is often called hospital insurance because it pays for care while you’re admitted at the hospital.
 It also pays some costs outside a hospital, such as skilled nursing facility stays, home healthcare, and hospice care.

-Most Medicare recipients do not owe a monthly premium for Medicare Part A because they (or their spouse) paid it while working for a minimum of about 10 years.
+Most Medicare recipients (99%) do not owe a monthly premium for Medicare Part A because they (or their spouse) paid it while working for a minimum of about 10 years.
 This is often called “premium-free Part A.” If you or your spouse did not work for long enough, you can buy Part A (“premium Part A”).
-If you have premium Part A in 2022, you’ll owe either the full premium or a prorated amount.
-This premium ranges from $274 to $499 per month.
+If you have premium Part A in 2024, you’ll owe either the full premium or a prorated amount.

-What will I pay for monthly monthly Part A premiums in 2022?
+What will I pay for monthly Part A premiums in 2024?

 *If you or your spouse worked and paid into Social Security